dorkodu/sage/paper/3 -- Principles and Concepts.md

 - ##### Act

-    An act is a function *(just like a method in OOP)* defined in an entity type, which…

-    - is identified by a string name.
+    An act is a function *(just like a method in OOP)* defined in an entity type, which is identified by a string name.
-    - takes the query as a parameter.

     You can write your business logic as acts, and trigger any of them by calling it from a query.